When Tools Learn, So Must We

 What we’re really learning now

-That last one might be the most human skill of all.
+Perhaps the most human skill of all: judgment.

 From “lost skills” to new ones